lonycell/grafana.v7/docs/sources/installation/configuration.md

 Flush/Write interval when sending metrics to external TSDB.
 Defaults to 10s.

 ## [metrics.graphite]
-Include this section if you want to send internal Grafana metrics to Graphite.
+Include this section if you want to send internal ThingSPIN metrics to Graphite.

 ### address
 Format `<Hostname or ip>`:port